 The only drawback to Spectrum is that it uses a coaxial cable connection.
 Cable internet comes with significantly slower upload speeds (Spectrum's top out at 35Mbps) and your connection will be susceptible to slowed speeds due to network congestion during peak usage times, which could be anytime in a city that never sleeps.

-Unlimited data, no contracts, free modem or free service with select plans
+Unlimited data, no contracts, free modem or free service with select plans, ultra-competitive promo rates

-Astound (formerly RCN, now Powered by RCN) has arguably the best internet deal in the New York City area: 500Mbps starting at $35 per month with three months free plus a free modem.
+Astound (formerly RCN, now Powered by RCN) has arguably the best internet deal in the New York City area: 600Mbps starting at $35 per month with two months free plus free installation.
 Speeds and free stuff aside, the offer is one of the outright cheapest internet plans in New York.
-Other Astound plans are priced cheaply as well, including the provider's gig service, which starts at $50 per month and includes three free months.
+Other Astound plans are priced cheaply as well, including the provider's gig service, which starts at $40 per month and includes two free months and free installation.